vanzasetia/personal-website/src/blogs/guide-develop-websites-android.md

 pkg upgrade
 ```

 You will get a question of whether you want to continue.
 Read the output.
-I recommend continuing by typing "Y".
+I recommend continuing by typing `Y`.

 Then, you will get some questions like the following: